 Take the 2-Minute quizfree quiz

 Your communication style is your best tool for self-advocacy.
-This quiz helps you identify yours.
+Discover yours.

-Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in pain mangement, feminist theory, and somatic techniques.
+Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in pain mangement, feminist theory.

 Your responses are private, and your results are personalized.